vercorsio/jeedom-tesla-plugin/en_US/index.md

 > **Notes**
 >
-> When recording is started and displayed graph is the graph of the day, user can click on `live` button to retrieve data on the fly and update the graph
+> When recording is started and displayed graph is the graph of the day, the panel displays `live` data that are updated on the fly.
 >
 > At first launch, it may takes several minutes before first points appear on the graph.

-Example
+Example __Distance__
 --
 The example below corresponds to a real trip made on 2019, January the 5th.
 This trip is mainly split in 4 stages:
 - <code>km  0</code> to <code>km 15</code>: road - _altitude: from 1100m to 1000m_.